Oppn parties demand probe into Pegasus 'snooping' issue, sacking of Amit Shah | Politics

 ''I feel that there should be a thorough independent judicial inquiry or one by a joint parliamentary committee.
 We cannot just brush it under the carpet,'' he told reporters.

-An international media consortium reported Sunday that more than 300 verified mobile phone numbers, including of two serving ministers, over 40 journalists, three opposition leaders and one sitting judge besides scores of businesspersons and activists in India could have been targeted for hacking through the spyware sold only to government agencies.
+An international media consortium reported Sunday that over 300 verified mobile phone numbers, including of two ministers, over 40 journalists, three opposition leaders and one sitting judge besides scores of businesspersons and activists in India could have been targeted for hacking through the spyware.

-Rahul Gandhi, BJP ministers Vaishnaw and Prahlad Singh Patel, as also former election commissioner Ashok Lavasa and poll strategist Prashant Kishor were among those whose numbers were listed as potential targets for hacking, the international media consortium reported.
+Gandhi, BJP minister Prahlad Singh Patel, as also former election commissioner Ashok Lavasa and poll strategist Prashant Kishor were among those whose numbers were listed as potential targets for hacking, the consortium reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)